 Split tables based on access frequency differences among attribute columns

 Compress text-based attribute columns

-Store attribute columns in OSS
+Store attribute column in OSS

-Table Store limits the size of a single attribute column to 2 MB.
-If you need to store a file that exceeds 2 MB, we recommend that you use Alibaba Cloud Object Storage Service (OSS).OSS is an open storage service provided by Alibaba Cloud to storage a large amount of data.
+Tablestore limits the size of a single attribute column to 2 MB.
+If you must store a file that exceeds 2 MB, we recommend that you use Alibaba Cloud Object Storage Service (OSS).OSS is an open storage service provided by Alibaba Cloud to storage a large amount of data.
 Compared to Tablestore, OSS stores files at a lower unit price.
 Therefore, OSS is more suitable for storing objects.

 Add error retry intervals